k1517600/PC-2-Installation-Guide/README.md

 This guide is going to thoroughly teach you how to install the PC^2 System on your PC.
 This guide assumes the computers are connected on the same network either through LAN or WAN.
+You should also have a valid administrator account.
+If performed on a JHS school computer, use the login "JHSC010" with the password "password".

-This guide will be split into multiple chapters which can be found in the table of contents below.
+This guide will be split into multiple parts which can be found in the table of contents below.
 ____________________________________________________________

 # Table of Contents

 1. Download and Set-Up
-2. Configuration
+2. Server
-3. Server
+3. pc2v9.ini Configuration
 4. Administrator
 5. Team
 6. Problems & Judging